 - Careful use of variables, placeholders and text splittingAnother “critical” aspect I’ve noticed more than once throughout the years is a rather “liberal” usage of placeholders/variables without a proper definition (or any definition at all…), so much so that it often becomes impossible to translate a string without asking what the placeholder(s) in it mean(s), thing which obviously reflects into additional time being spent on both sides on clearing such doubts.
 Additionally, I’ve already mentioned above all the issues such an approach might create in terms of grammar.
 Likewise, and linked to the placeholders issue, in several cases I’ve seen sentences broken into pieces, then translated separately, in the hope that those “pieces” could then be reassembled at will, like building blocks.
 Unfortunately however languages don’t work like that, as every language has a different grammar and syntax, so a similar approach is only bound to cause infinite (and likely critical) issues when it comes to localization, and should therefore be avoided at all costs during design/production.

 On the upper part, you can see an example of mismatch in person-verb agreement in Italian, which would make the segmentation of the English source really problematic.
-In the lower part there’s a slightly modified version of something I really encountered in a localization project, and there’s basically no “solution” to it, unless you know exactly how those bits are going to be used and where.
+In the lower part there’s a slightly modified version of something I really encountered in a localization project, and there’s basically no “solution” to it, unless you know exactly how those bits are going to be used and where (thing which would basically defeat the purpose…).
 At any rate, please don’t do that…